| Learning the Language of the

 newsgroups about something of interest to a tiny fraction of those groups

+will annoy absolutely everyone (people really do it).
 7. Read the FAQ.
 Always.
 Even if you think you know everything already!

 The FAQ will answer all the most popular questions about a subject, including